Bcdo/modal-emsystemer/README.md

 ### Considerations

 The image that is loaded in the modal has the same path as the modal file, and should be adjusted accordingly if the image is loaded form a seperate folder.

+The index.html file can be deleted as it is used for testing.